Amazon settlements are generally paid every 1-2 weeks, but will often cross a month boundary.

 For example, one settlement may start on April 18th and run through to May 2nd.

-A2X will split the settlement data according to which month the sales or fees actually occurred.
-This will ensure that your financial accounts properly record the transactions in the month they occurred.
-This will also make months more comparable to previous months and years for your reporting.
+A2X will split the settlement data according to which month the sales or fee actually occurred in.
+This ensures that your financial accounts properly record the transactions in the month that they've occurred in.
+This also makes months more comparable to previous months and years for your reporting.

 Our example settlement period starts on April 18th and runs through to May 2nd.

-You will see below that A2X has split the settlement so that the correct settlement data is allocated to April and the correct settlement data is allocated to May.
+As you see below, A2X splits the settlement so that the correct settlement data is allocated to April and the correct settlement data is allocated to May.

 In our example, the split would be as follows:

 - April journal covering April 18th through to April 30th